Reflections on the 5th anniversary of the Royal Commission

 Amanda Whelan: Sure did.

-Description: A purple screen with text that reads “24% of knowmore’s clients during the Royal Commission identified as Aboriginal and/or Torres Strait Islander peoples.
-What do you think knowmore offered that encouraged these survivors to access our service?”
-At the bottom of the screen there is a knowmore logo which reads “knowmore: free legal help for survivors”.
+Description: A purple screen with text that reads “24% of Knowmore’s clients during the Royal Commission identified as Aboriginal and/or Torres Strait Islander peoples.
+What do you think Knowmore offered that encouraged these survivors to access our service?”
+At the bottom of the screen there is a Knowmore logo which reads “Knowmore: free legal help for survivors”.

 Description: Amanda Whelan and Aunty Gelndra Stubbs sitting in front of a blue wall, angled towards each other in order to have a discussion.